Michael Silka

-Michael Alan Silka (August 20, 1958 – May 19, 1984) was an American spree killer who is believed to have murdered nine people in Alaska during May 1984, primarily in the small village of Manley Hot Springs.
+Michael Alan Silka (August 20, 1958 – May 19, 1984) was an American spree shooter and mass murderer who is believed to have shot eleven people, with ten being fatal, and one of the ten murders being prior in Alaska during May 1984, primarily in the small village of Manley Hot Springs.
 The spree culminated in a shootout with Alaska State Troopers in the Alaskan wilderness in which Silka was shot and killed.
-The motives for Silka's actions remain unclear.
+The motives for Silka's actions are officially undetermined.
+Silka's spree remains the deadliest mass shooting by a lone gunman in Alaska's history.